SE-317-Fall-23/open-source-project-analysis-DanhHoang218/Test-case-analysis.md

 # Assignment Submission

-## Project Selected: <Enter project name>
+## Project Selected: TodoMVC

 ## I. Introduction
 - Briefly introduce the purpose of this section, which is to provide a detailed description of two test cases in the selected open-source project.

 ## II.
-Test Case 1: [Name of Test Case]
+Test Case 1: [this.waitForVisibility]
 ### A. Description
-- Provide a concise overview of what this test case is designed to verify or validate within the project.
+- This test case is found in the 'test' folder and it titled 'page.js'.
+The objective of the tests in class is to test the functionality of the page.
+This includes
 ### B. Gherkin Syntax (if applicable)
 - If you choose to use Gherkin syntax, write the Gherkin scenario for this test case.
 ### C. Test Steps